 Is there still a role for esophagectomy in Barrett’s esophagus and high-grade dysplasia in the last 5 years?
 The simple answer is yes.
 Esophagectomy remains an acceptable treatment especially where endoscopic therapy is not available with high standards of equipment and expertise, even though it is still a morbid operation.
 Moreover, esophagectomy is the rescue therapy when endoscopic treatment fails.

-Provenance and Peer Review: This article was commissioned by the Guest Editors (Fernando A. M. Herbella, Rafael M. Laurino Neto, and Rafael C. Katayama) for the series “How Can We Improve Outcomes for Esophageal Cancer?” published in Annals of Esophagus.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+Provenance and Peer Review: This article was commissioned by the the editorial office, Annals of Esophagus for the series “How Can We Improve Outcomes for Esophageal Cancer?”.
+The article has undergone external peer review.

 Conflicts of Interest: Both authors have completed the ICMJEuniform disclosure form (available at http://dx.doi.org/10.21037/aoe.2020.02.04).
 The series “How Can We Improve Outcomes for Esophageal Cancer?” was commissioned by the editorial office without any funding or sponsorship.
 FAMH served as the unpaid Guest Editor of the series.
 MGP serves as an unpaid editorial board member of Annals of Esophagus from Mar.
 2020 to Feb.
 2022.
 The authors have no other conflicts of interest to declare.